PLEASE NOTE: This statement is also available to view online by clicking here.

 This data is collected so that we can

-- Help employers meet legal obligations under HR law
+- Meet our legal obligations under HR law

 - Ensure a fair recruitment process